 08 Cosmo DNA

-Voice 1: Both Rings with gates into their audio inputs, into FM Aid, through Clouds, Adienko and spring reverb feedback loop, and Raum.
+Voice 1: Both Rings with gates into their audio inputs, into FM Aid, through Beads, Adienko and spring reverb feedback loop, and Raum.

 Voice 2: Two triangle ouputs from Hertz Donut mk2, controlled by 0-Ctrl’s dynamic envelope and main gate, into Disting EX’s precision adder.
 Sent through a radio transmitter and receiver.
 Freakshow Industries Mishby, Melda MTransformer, and Valhalla Delay.